Candidate48/junit4Wiki/Exception-testing.md

 The expectMessage also lets you use Matchers, which gives you a bit more flexibility in your tests.
 An example:

 `thrown.expectMessage(JUnitMatchers.containsString("Size: 0"));`

+For an expanded discussion of the `ExpectedException` rule, see this [blog post](http://baddotrobot.com/blog/2012/03/27/expecting-exception-with-junit-rule/index.html).